Ralph Heimans: Exhibitions and public collections

 In May 2018, a major retrospective at Frederiksborg Castle, the Museum of National History, opened by Queen Margrethe II of Denmark, saw many of Heimans‘ most celebrated portraits displayed.
 The Director of the Museum, Mette Skougaard said the exhibition gave viewers "a rare opportunity to appreciate the range and depth of one of today's leading portrait artists".
 "Heimans's luminous work is built on a foundation of traditional techniques through a mastery of complex composition his subjects are woven into their surroundings to create a multi-layered narrative environment…building a landscape of the soul".

 In 2016, Heimans painted a series of portraits of six authors who were reinterpreting Shakespeare's plays to celebrate the playwright's 400th birthday, Shakespeare400.
 Margaret Atwood, Anne Tyler, Tracy Chevalier, Gillian Flynn, Jo Nesbo and Howard Jacobson sat for him, and the paintings were exhibited at the Globe.
 Of his portrait, Jacobson said; "It's my soul.
 He's painted my soul".
 Author Anne Tyler said of Heimans's painting of her "I felt when I saw my finished portrait that I truly recognised myself, in a way that I have never recognised my photographs."

 Heimans's works are held in major international collections around the world, including the Smithsonian Institution in Washington, the Royal Collection, the Danish Museum of National History Frederiksborg Castle, the National Portrait Gallery of Australia, Westminster Abbey, Australia's Parliament House and the European Court of Justice in Luxembourg.

 Heimans's portrait of Queen Elizabeth II was exhibited in the Coronation Anniversary exhibition at the Chapter House in Westminster Abbey 2013, and at the National Portrait Gallery of Australia in 2012 as the centre piece of the exhibition "Glorious", which brought record numbers of visitors to the Gallery.

 Controversy

 During the Coronation Exhibition at Westminster Abbey in 2013, Heimans's Diamond Jubilee portrait of the Queen was attacked.
 It was defaced by a campaigner, from Fathers4Justice, who spray-painted 'help!' across the portrait.
 As a premeditated act of vandalism of art it is one of many works of art which has been damaged while on public display.
 A court case ensued and the offender was jailed for a 6-month term.
 After 5 weeks of intensive work by the Conservation Department at Westminster Abbey it was restored.
 The portrait is now back on display in the Queen's Diamond Jubilee Gallery in the Triforium of Westminster Abbey.

-Personal life

-Heimans was born in Sydney in 1970, to documentary film maker, Frank and Josette Heimans.
-His brother Jeremy Heimans, an author and activist, is the CEO of Purpose and co-founded GetUp and avaaz.org.
-His family is of Dutch Lebanese Jewish descent.